MirrorNetworking/Mirror/docs/Components/NetworkLobbyPlayer.md

 ![Network Lobby Player](NetworkLobbyPlayer.PNG)

 -   **Show Lobby GUI**
     Enable this to show the developer GUI for players in the lobby.
 This UI is only intended to be used for ease of development.
 This is enabled by default.

 -   **Ready To Begin**
     Enable this to have lobby players automatically be set to Ready.

+-   **Index**
+    Sequential index of the player, e.g. Player 1, Player 2, etc.

 -   **Network Sync Interval**
     The rate at which information is sent from the Network Lobby Player to the server.